 How to Give Your Child the Academic Advantage of Bilingualism

 If you’re not fluent in multiple languages the concept of enabling your child to become bilingual can seem daunting.
-However, by choosing to join our Learn a Language with Your Child online classes for primary, you can achieve it.
+However, with the Tales of Arthur the Elf, you can achieve it.

-To find out more about Avery Hill Education Online Language Classes for 5 to 11 year olds , please see here.
+To find out more about our programme, please see here.